nathom/nvim_config/README.md

 1. Profile: Use `tweekmonster/startuptime.vim`

-2. Lazy loading: Use `wbthomason/packer.nvim`.
+2. Lazy loading: Use the `lazy.nvim` plugin manager.
 Try to lazy load every plugin.

 3. Compile Lua code: See `lewis6991/impatient.nvim`.
 This essentially